myHuTao-qwq/HutaoFisher/README.md

 - Achieve multi-resolution adaptation.
 (By scaling the screen to a 1024\*576 intermediate layer for processing, so in theory if you have a resolution higher than 1024\*576 the fisher can work properly)

-Welcome to email your fising data (automatic screenshots and fishing success messages, i.e. the content in folder ./log) to infinitesimal.q@gmail.com to help us improve the program.
-We have automatically erased the uid in the screenshots.